kubauth/kubauth-doc/docs/70-kc/130-token.md

 ## Overview

-The `kc token` command obtains OIDC tokens using the authorization code flow with PKCE.
+The `kc token` command obtains OIDC tokens using the authorization code flow.
 It opens a browser for user authentication and returns access, refresh, and ID tokens.

 ## Syntax